Web Design Company in Mumbai, India and North Carolina, USA

 Setting SMART goals:

 Setting SMART (specific, measurable, achievable, relevant, and time-bound) goals will help you figure out what your website is for.
 Be clear when you write down your goals.
 Instead of making vague hopes, set goals that can be measured.
 With better SEO and content marketing, the goal is to increase organic website traffic by 20% in six months.
 This is a more specific goal than "increase website traffic."
-Set SMART goals that can be easily measured, watched, and changed as needed to make sure your website design fits with your bigger goals.
+Set SMART Goals that can be easily measured, watched, and changed as needed to make sure your website design fits with your bigger goals.

 2. Budget Constraints